An interesting study into how hypnosis primes the brain for positive, permanent change across the brain-body axis.

 The MRI scans also showed increased connectivity between the Dorsolateral Prefrontal Cortex (dlPFC) and the Insula, described by researchers as a "brain-body connection that helps the brain process and control what's going on in the body."

-- The Insula is thought to be an integration centre, connecting our external environment, internal processing, and behaviour.
-It plays a fundamental role in shaping our sense of self, coordinating the cycle of experience → emotion → thought → belief → motivation.
+The Insula is thought to be an integration centre, connecting our external environment, internal processing, and behaviour.
+It plays a fundamental role in shaping our sense of self, coordinating the cycle of experience, emotion, thought, belief, and motivation.

 The Insula is also involved in pain processing, which may explain why hypnosis is used successfully for pain management.